Why leads arrive but quote requests still disappear

 The traffic vs conversion mistake

 Local business owners are sold on traffic.
 More visitors, more clicks, more impressions.
 But traffic is only half the equation.
 The other half is what happens after the visitor lands.
-If your website leaks trust, clarity, or action, every new visitor is another missed opportunity.
+If your lead path leaks trust, clarity, or action, every new visitor is another missed opportunity.

 Here is a simple way to think about it: